Cult of personality: Russia

+Russian president Vladimir Putin has created a cult of personality for himself as an outdoorsy, sporty, tough guy public image, demonstrating his physical capabilities and taking part in unusual or dangerous acts, such as extreme sports and interaction with wild animals.

 Soviet Union

-The first cult of personality to take shape in the USSR was Vladimir Lenin.
-Up until the dissolution of the USSR, Lenin's portrait and quotes were a ubiquitous part of the culture.
-However, during his lifetime, Lenin vehemently denounced any effort to build a cult of personality as in his eyes the cult of personality was antithetical to Marxism.
-Despite this, members of the Communist Party further used Lenin's image as the all knowing revolutionary who would liberate the proletariat.
-Lenin attempted to take action against this; however it was halted as Lenin was nearly assassinated in August 1918.
-His health would only further decline as he suffered numerous severe strokes with the worst in May 1922 and March 1923.
+The first cult of personality to take shape in the USSR was that of Vladimir Lenin.
+Up until the dissolution of the USSR in 1991, Lenin's portrait and quotes were a ubiquitous part of the culture.
+However, during his lifetime, Lenin vehemently denounced any effort to build a cult of personality, as (in his eyes) the cult of personality was antithetical to Marxism.
+Despite this, members of the Communist Party used Lenin's image as the all-knowing revolutionary who would liberate the proletariat.
+Lenin attempted to take action against this; however it was halted after Lenin was nearly assassinated in August 1918.
+His health would only further decline as he suffered numerous severe strokes, with the worst in May 1922 and March 1923.
 In this state Lenin would lose the ability to walk and speak.
-It was during this time that the Communist Party began to promote the accomplishments of Lenin as the basis for his cult of personality, using him as an image of morality and revolutionary ideas.
+During this time the Bolshevik Party began to promote the accomplishments of Lenin as the basis for a cult of personality, using him as an image of morality and of revolutionary ideas.